-This decision analysis framework incorporates important indications of relevance to implementation, such as confirmation tests saved and NNT, to quantify costeffectiveness and the ability to triage.13 Under this framework, CAD software is evaluated in a hypothetical population, using an assumed triage process whereby the abnormality score serves to triage all individuals in the study population for confirmatory follow-on diagnosis (Xpert) by means of a predetermined threshold score.
-The proportion of subsequent Xpert assays saved (with 0% representing the Xpert testing-for-all scenario) is then calculated as a proxy for the costeffectiveness of the software under consideration.
+This decision analysis framework incorporates indications of important relevance implementation, such as confirmation tests saved and NNT, to quantify cost-effectiveness and the ability to triage.13 Under this framework, CAD software is evaluated in a hypothetical population, using an assumed triage process whereby the abnormality score serves to triage all individuals in the study population for confirmatory follow-on diagnosis (Xpert) by means of a predetermined threshold score.
+The proportion of subsequent Xpert assays saved (with 0% representing the Xpert testing-for-all scenario) is then calculated as a proxy for the cost-effectiveness of the software under consideration.
 Likewise, the NNT is used as a proxy for the software's ability to triage.
 This framework evaluates the trade-off among sensitivity, the proportion of confirmation tests saved, and the NNT over the complete range of abnormality scores.